BenAAndrew/Python-Image-Fetcher/README.md

 )
 ```

-If you have your URL's saved in my text file you can also give the path to that file
+If you have your URL's saved in a text file you can instead give the path to that file
 ```
 multi_thread_image_download(
     "urls.txt",